mohistzh/algs4-assignments/README.md

 When n is sufficiently large, there is a threshold value p* such that when p < p* a random n-by-n grid almost never percolates, and when p > p*, a random n-by-n grid almost always percolates.
 No mathematical solution for determining the percolation threshold p* has yet been derived.
 Your task is to write a computer program to estimate p*.

+## Solution

+* To use WeightedQuickUnion as our data structure with O(N+M log* N) time complexity
+* Add two virtual nodes which use to indicate status of top row and bottom row
+* Add extra WeightedQuickUnion data structure to store open sites

 ## Testing

 1. make sure algs4.jar already in your classpath